 Whether you are cleaning full-length rifles or just a pile of brass for reloading, one tool that can be incredibly helpful is an ultrasonic cleaner.
 While ultrasonic cleaners have been around since the 1950’s, they have only recently been introduced and specially made for the gun market.
 While they are primarily used for cleaning electronics, jewelry, or other small objects, more and more people are discovering that they are excellent options for cleaning gun parts, and especially brass for reloading.
 In fact, several big manufacturers of reloading equipment (particularly Hornady and RCBS) have rolled out ultrasonic cleaners specifically designed to clean dirty brass!
 The world of ultrasonic cleaning can seem a bit daunting at first, but the technology behind them is actually really simple and easy to understand.
-If you want to learn more about ultrasonic cleaners and find the best one for your needs, then keep reading!
+If you want to learn more about ultrasonic cleaners in 2023 and find the best one for your needs, then keep reading!

 Short On Time?
 Here Is The Bullet List

 - For Large Jobs: Lyman Products Turbo Sonic Power Professional

 - For Large Parts: Hornady Lock-N-Load Hot Tub

 - For Gun Parts and Brass: RCBS Ultrasonic Case Cleaner 2